xdzurman/neural-networks/PROPOSAL.md

 in [Comicolorization: semi-automatic manga colorization](https://dl.acm.org/citation.cfm?id=3149430) and [Automatic Cartoon Colorization Based on Convolutional Neural Network](https://dl.acm.org/citation.cfm?id=3095742).

-Other approach extracts features from groups of pixels and tries to predict output color for each pixel., ...**TODO RESEARCH**

 ## Datasets

 There are many sites that provide free photographs - [Unsplash](https://unsplash.com/),